 Share repurchase agreements must include specific clauses:

-• Payment Terms: Details of how payments will be made.
+- Payment Terms: Details on how payments will be made.

 In-depth case studies